yomidevs/local-audio-yomichan/README.md

 ## Troubleshooting
+These are additional instructions and tips if something doesn't work as expected.

 *   Try regenerating the database by navigating to `Tools` →  `Regenerate local audio database`.
     This should take a while.